-1. Serious illness such as high fevers, cancer or other diseases.
+1. Serious illness such as high fevers, cancer, or other diseases.
 Some experts have also linked sudden or excessive hair loss to the onset of diabetes as well as sugar or carbohydrate imbalances.
-Chemotherapy, radiation and surgery can trigger hair loss.
+Chemotherapy, radiation, and surgery can trigger hair loss.
 Any major physical illness is an assault on the body's immune system and a side effect can be loss of hair.
 It doesn't happen to everyone but it is known to be a side effect.2.
-Extreme dieting, fasting or complete dietary change.
-Sudden hair loss might also occur as a result of serious vitamin or nutritional deficiencies, but usually hair loss related to vitamin or nutritional deficiencies occurs over time in a slower or gradual way.
+Extreme dieting, fasting, or complete dietary change.
+Sudden hair loss might also occur as a result of a serious vitamin or nutritional deficiencies, but usually, hair loss related to vitamin or nutritional deficiencies occurs over time in a slower or gradual way.
 Eating disorders can also trigger sudden or severe hair loss, especially anorexia and bulimia.

 4. Thyroid issues.
-When they thyroid is either under or over active there may be hair changes or losses.5.
+When the thyroid is either under or overactive there may be hair changes or losses.5.
 Side effects from certain types of medications.
 Not all medications can result in hair loss but there are some that do.
-When starting a new cycle of medications pay close attention to any possible side effects including changes in your hair.
+When starting a new cycle of medications pays close attention to any possible side effects including changes in your hair.
 Discuss any noticeable changes with your doctor and evaluate if other formulations might offer the same benefits without the side effects.